Bibhash7/PDF-Partitioner/README.md

 2. Converting PDF into words.                                                                         &#x2611;
 3. Merge PDF files. (ongoing)                                                                         &#x2610;

-The project follows MVC architecture, industry level coding standards, feature branching (for Github), unit testing and as well as hosted in a server.
+The project follows MVC architecture, industry level coding standards, feature branching (for Github), unit testing and as well as hosted in a remote server.

 ## Flow Chart